-A Dispatcher, A Dispatcher First Class or Senior Dispatcher who has at least two (2) years of service (including service as an Emergency Communications Operator) with the Howard County Police, Division of Communications, and whose last evaluation period indicated satisfactory performance in all four areas (Call Taking, Teletype Operations, Police Dispatch and Fire Dispatch), shall be eligible to apply for four area premium pay of 7.5% per hour, if the following criteria have been met:
+A Dispatcher, A Dispatcher First Class or Senior Dispatcher who has at least two (2) years of service (including service as an Emergency Communications Operator) with the Howard County Police, Division of Communications, and whose last evaluation period indicated satisfactory performance in all evaluated areas (Call Taking, Teletype Operations, Police Dispatch and Fire Dispatch), shall be eligible to apply for four area premium pay of 7.5% per hour, if the following criteria have been met:

 - They have completed the required training in all four areas, to include satisfactory completion of the Fire Dispatch Course.
-The County agrees to offer the Fire Dispatch Course at least twice a year. - Received satisfactory evaluations (DOR's) in all areas during training, - Have been released from training in all areas, with supervisory endorsements, and - Whose last evaluation period indicated satisfactory performance in all four areas. - In order to continue receiving the premium pay, an employee must work a minimum of eight (8) hours in each area, each month, to be calculated quarterly and continue to receive satisfactory evaluations in all four areas.
+The County agrees to offer the Fire Dispatch Course at least twice a year. - Received satisfactory evaluations (DOR's) in all areas during training,

+- Have been released from training in all areas, with supervisory endorsements, and - Whose last evaluation period indicated satisfactory performance. - In order to continue receiving the premium pay, an employee must work a minimum of eight (8) hours in each area, each month, to be calculated quarterly and continue to receive satisfactory evaluations in all four areas. - Once a supervisor submits a written recommendation to the Division Commander the Deputy Chief for Administration will make an approval decision on the request within two weeks of submission.